 What is the duration of the fellowship?
 Contingent upon successful completion of a security investigation and granting of a clearance, the fellowships will last 12 months from the start date.
 Most fellows on board 2-6 months after receiving an offer letter.

 Where is the fellowship located?
 All positions will be in the Washington, D.C. metropolitan area.
 Please note that the cost of relocation will not be covered by the program (i.e. moving and travel costs).
 Once you have received a security clearance and start date, please reach out to VIPFellowship@state.gov to connect with current fellows and gain assistance for smooth transition.

 Will compensation be provided?
 Fellows are paid as federal employees at the GS-9 level.
-Salary ranges from $56,233-$73,105 (dependent on previous experience) over the twelve months of VIP Fellowship employment.
+In 2020, salary ranges from $56,233-$73,105 (dependent on previous experience) to be paid over the twelve months of VIP Fellowship employment.
 Relocation expenses are not covered.
 Fellows must provide a clear and concise description of paygrade, salary or equivalent for a higher step at time of offer.

 Will benefits be provided?
 Fellows are offered the opportunity to enroll in the Federal Employee Health Benefit Program (FEHB).
 However, the fellowship does not provide life insurance or similar benefits.
 Housing is also the responsibility of the fellow to obtain.
 Fellows are eligible to receive Veterans Health Administration Benefits.
 To enroll, visit https://www.va.gov/health-care/.